openxrlab/xrnerf/README.md

 ## Contributing

-We appreciate all contributions to improve XRNerf.
+We appreciate all contributions to improve XRNeRF.
 Please refer to [CONTRIBUTING.md](docs/en/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement

-XRNerf is an open source project that is contributed by researchers and engineers from both the academia and the industry.
+XRNeRF is an open source project that is contributed by researchers and engineers from both the academia and the industry.
 We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
 We wish that the framework and benchmark could serve the growing research community by providing a flexible framework to reimplement existing methods and develop their own new models.